dotnet/designs/accepted/2022/enhance-vector-codegen.md

   - If the parameter is one whose type has a queryable size, e.g., `Span` we mark it for sampling.

   - Raw pointers are not marked for sampling.
-(TODO: Anyway to handle this).
+(OPEN: Anyway to handle this).

 - Sinks are traced through use-def chains to reach a source.